StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 18/08/2020 - Cstadther - Updated import to refactor xml parsing into helper function that handles BOM removal.
 - 17/08/2020 - Cstadther - Fixed import of force spec to add force pool modifier.
 - 17/08/2020 - Cstadther - Fixed issue with `cybernetics` in character import.
 - 15/08/2020 - Esrin - Added Special Qualities display to item rolls where applicable.